 On her advice to other women: 1.)
 Always stay true to yourself but respond to your environment.
 Know when to dial yourself up or down.
 2.)
 You can only influence others if you have passion and perspective in equal measures.
 3.)
 During your career, there will be challenges that feel mountainous.
 Find people who have already moved those mountains or climbed to the summit and ask them for help.

-Featured Collection, New In, FB, AW18-19, Event Dressing, Dresses, Desk to Dinner DressesAn elegant, event-ready dress with a painterly floral print, crafted from luxurious silk twill.
-Read more$475.00
+Desk to Dinner Offer, Festive Treat Offer, Featured Collection, FB, AW18-19, Event Dressing, Sale, Sale Dresses, Dresses, Desk to Dinner DressesAn elegant, event-ready dress with a painterly floral print, crafted from luxurious silk twill.
+Read more

 Featured Collection, FB, AW18-19, Sale, Sale Dresses, DressesA high-waisted dress to impress, ideal for work, weddings and events Read more